dell/csm-docs/content/v1/csidriver/features/powermax.md

 ### Creating PVCs with VolumeSnapshots as Source

+>Note: This is not supported for metro volumes.

 The following is a sample manifest for creating a PVC with a VolumeSnapshot as a source:
 ```yaml
 apiVersion: v1